efc-robot/SMMR-Explore/README.md

 roslaunch turtlebot3sim three_robots.launch
 roslaunch mmpf three_mmpf_node.launch
 ```
+### Start Exploration

+For all the cases, choose "Publish Point" button in the rviz and then click anywhere in the map to start the exploration.

 # Acknowledge
 Greatly thanks to endeavor of all members for the whole SMMR system, Every part is INDISPENSABLE.